Our global knit-a-square volunteers

 They, together with a band of caring, committed parish friends of Ronda's, including KasCare members or their relatives who make contact with us from time to time, form the hardworking core of our team in South Africa.

-They open the parcels, sort the squares from the hats and jumpers, collate the garments in to sizes, bundle the squares into 50s, make blanket bundles for sewing groups.
+They open the parcels, sort the squares from the hats and jumpers, collate the garments into sizes, create Square Packs (each pack contains 35 squares) for sewing groups.
 They teach and oversee the stitching of the blankets.
 Ronda and Erin record the opening of all the parcels.

-Wandile scours the streets of the shack settlements near her home in Soweto.
-She searches out children who are orphaned or alone, and creche's and communities where there is a high level of vulnerable or orphaned children for distributions of blankets.
+Wandile scours the streets of the informal settlements near her home in Soweto.
+She searches out children who are orphaned or alone, and crèches and communities where there is a high level of vulnerable or orphaned children for distributions of blankets.

 Lindiwe does the same through her parish.
 This way we can be sure that the blankets are being wrapped around the children who most need them.